 Affordability and Access:

 We want everyone to be able to MOVE!
-The School offers scholarships based on merit, financial need, and in celebration of diversity.
+The School offers scholarships based on financial need, merit and creating a diverse student body.

 Princess Grace Award winner Franco Nieto was born and raised in the Pacific Northwest.
 He made the unconventional switch from football to ballet in his teenage years and has now taught and danced in over 10 different countries and performed with the likes of Lady Gaga and Sir Elton John.
 He spent 10 years as a principal dancer with NW Dance Project in Portland, Oregon, where he toured the world and worked hand in hand with the leading minds in choreography to create and bring to life countless original works.
 His early training came from the Vancouver School of Arts & Academics and Columbia Dance, and his formative line of choreography was born from his mentorship with Tracey Durbin.
 He graduated with his BFA in Jazz from Point Park University.
 Franco brings his big heart to every class at Open Space.